aprilmintacpineda/fluxible-js/README.md

 You should only specify either `syncStorage` or `asyncStorage`.
 Not both.
 The `asyncStorage` only supports [Promise API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

+When using `asyncStorage`, **after** `persist.restore`, all your observers will be called with `true` as an argument indicating that the initialization just completed.

 ## Listen to store updates and getting the store

 ```jsx